So many terms are being used in discussions of our health care system and the coming changes. Here, we help sort out what the terms actually mean.

 Beginning with the W-2s for 2012, the year-end income tax forms include the value of the employer’s contribution to the worker’s health plan.
 This does not mean the payment is taxable – that hasn’t changed.
 But the disclosure rule aims to give people more information about the true cost of health insurance.
-This IRS page explains it in more detail.

 An insurer or government program that pays medical bills for a patient or “first party” given care by a hospital, doctor or other “second party.”

-When clinics, hospitals or doctors provide care without pay – from an insurer, the patient, or a government program such as Medicaid.
+When clinics, hospitals or doctors provide care without pay – from an insurer, the patient or a government program such as Medicaid.
 This can include charity care or bad debt when the provider tries and fails to collect the payment due.

-Usual, Customary and Reasonable (UCR)
+Usual, customary and reasonable (UCR)

 This is the amount paid for a certain medical service, and it often varies geographically.
 It’s based on what providers usually charge, and health plans use it to determine their “allowable” payments.

 Health insurers in the small group and individual markets use “underwriting” – weighing an individual’s health status, “pre-existing conditions” and risk factors – to decide whether to offer coverage and how much to charge.
-In health plans sold in the exchanges starting in 2014, underwriting won’t be allowed although some rate variations will be allowed based on age and tobacco use.
+In health plans sold in the exchanges starting in 2014, underwriting won’t be allowed; although some rate variations will be allowed based on age and tobacco use.